SUCCESS : FREE AT LAST!

-Over the last 9 years, a number of organisations and individuals with expertise in wildlife protection have repeatedly filed reports and complaints with every competent authority (Ministries, Directorates, Prefecture of Attica) concerning the state of the Greek Centre for the Protection of Wild Animals (EKPAZ) on Aegina.
-Nothing has been done.
+Over the last 9 years, several organisations and individuals with expertise in wildlife protection had been filing reports and complaints with every competent authority (Greek Ministries, Directorates, Prefecture of Attica) concerning the appalling state of the Greek Centre for the Protection of Wild Animals (EKPAZ) on Aegina.
+No effective action had been taken.

-- Proceed, under specialist supervision, with the immediate release of all animals that would survive in the wild
+- The release, under specialist supervision, of all animals that could survive in the wild

-- Hand over all non-releasable animals to institutions and organisations that have the expertise and infrastructure necessary to care for them and provide them with suitable living conditions for the rest of their lives.
+- The surrender of all non-releasable animals to institutions and organisations that have the expertise and infrastructure needed to care for them properly and provide them with a suitable environment in which to live out the rest of their lives.